-At Charles M. Green, our main priority as Los Angeles family lawyers is the safety and security of your familial relationships, especially the protection of children.
+At Charles M. Green, our priority as family law and domestic violence attorneys is the safety and security of your familial relationships, especially your children.
 If you are in a volatile relationship, your utmost priority is to get yourself and your kids to safety.

-Research demonstrates that the most dangerous point occurs when the battered spouse makes the decision to abandon the relationship.
+Research demonstrates that the most dangerous point in that volatile relationship occurs when the battered spouse makes the decision to abandon the relationship.
 If you have time to plan, start placing cash aside, ideally not in your house.
-Along with cash, leave some clothes and other important items, including:
+Along with cash, prepare clothing and other important items, including:

-In addition to making sure that you’ve got sleeping arrangements at a hotel, a shelter, or the home of a friend that the abuser doesn’t know, make sure to record every incident of emotional or physical abuse in you or your child experiences.
+In addition to making sure that you’ve got sleeping arrangements at a hotel, a shelter, or at the home of a good friend that the abuser doesn’t know, make sure to record every incident of emotional or physical abuse you or your child experiences.

-Note the date, time, and exactly what transpired for each and every incident, whether it involves you or your children.
+Note the date, time, and a detailed description of what transpired for each and every incident that involves you or your children.
 It’s also a good to compose a list of safe people to contact.

 Memorize the phone numbers of people or places to call for help.

 Keep petty cash and funds with you at all times.Set up a code word with family and friends should you need to call them for help without attracting the attention of the abuser.

 If you must get away from your home quickly, go straight to court for a protective order that will require the abuser to stay clear of you.
 If you have children, be sure the judge gives you custody so as to avoid accusations of kidnapping in the future.